 American Christian Leaders Delegation 2012

-In November 2012, a most distinguished delegation of American Christian leaders, led by Cardinal Theodore McCarrick, visited KRG government and religious leaders, including President Barzani and Archbishop Warda, to better understand the situation first-hand.
+In November 2012, Cardinal Theodore McCarrick headed a most distinguished delegation of American Christian leaders to Iraqi Kurdistan.
+Accompanied by longtime Kurdish observer Carole O'Leary, the delegation visited representatives of the Kurdistan Regional Government (KRG), including regional President Masoud Barzani and Chaldean Archbishop Bashar Warda, to better understand the situation first-hand.
 Cardinal McCarrick was joined by Legate of the Armenian Church, Archbishop Vicken Aykazian; James Kowalski, Dean of St John the Divine Episcopal Church (New York); and Mr. A. Larry Ross, advisor to leading American Evangelicals.

 Itinerary and Agenda.

 Preliminary Findings: A Report on Religious Liberty in Iraqi Kurdistan